rockuw/oss-in-browser/README.md

 As browser-side javascript involves CORS operations.
 You need to setup your bucket CORS rules to allow CORS operations:

-- include your domain in allowed origins
+- set allowed origins to '*'
-- include your HTTP methods in allowed methods
+- allowed methods to 'PUT, GET, POST, DELETE, HEAD'
-- include 'x-oss-date' and 'Authorization' in allowed headers
+- set allowed headers to '*'
 - expose 'ETag' in expose headers

 ### STS setup